mhergenrader/twilightlegion/README.md

 - Yoshi
 - Zelda

-The other 14 are for you to unlock and use later!
+The other 14 are for you to explore!

 <h2>Starting Stages Descriptions (14)</h2>